open-zaak/open-zaak/docs/installation/provision_superuser.rst

 Creating a superuser manually
 -----------------------------

-Superusers can be created through the :ref:`installation_extra_cli` built into Open Zaak, for example:
+Superusers can be created through the :ref:`installation_reference_cli` built into Open Zaak, for example:

 .. code-block:: bash